dmartin4820/dmartin4820.github.io/README.md

 const navContainer = "m-2 md:m-0";
 const navList = "flex flex-col md:flex-row justify-center md:mt-5";
 ```
+Attach those Tailwind classes to the elements in the React component so that the styling is applied.
 ```javascript
 function Header() {
   const currLocation = useLocation();